Cohomology of generalized configuration spaces: Twisted commutative algebras and commutative shuffle algebras

 \begin{para} The notion of a twisted commutative algebra goes back a long time, at least to Barratt \cite{barratt-twistedlie} and Joyal \cite{joyalanalyticfunctors}.
 Twisted commutative algebras have receieved a lot of recent attention because of their role in recent work on stable representation theory by Sam, Snowden and others --- see, for example, \cite{samsnowdenstabilitypatterns} for a possible starting point.
 In this section we will review the definition and set up our conventions.
 In particular, we caution the reader of our nonstandard choice that \emph{all our twisted commutative algebras will be non-unital by default.} \end{para}

 \begin{para} Let $\Fin_+$ be the groupoid of \emph{nonempty} finite sets and bijections.
 We make $\Fin_+$ into a non-unital symmetric monoidal category using the disjoint union of finite sets.
 A \emph{twisted commutative dg algebra} (tcdga) is a lax symmetric monoidal functor $A \colon \Fin_+ \to \mathsf{Ch}_R$.
-Explicitly, for each nonempty finite set $S$ we are given a cochain complex $A(S)$, we are given functorial chain maps $A(S) \otimes A(T) \to A(S \sqcup T)$ for any pair of nonempty finite sets, and the following diagram commutes:
+Explicitly, for each nonempty finite set $S$ we are given a cochain complex $A(S)$, we are given functorial chain maps $A(S) \otimes A(T) \to A(S \sqcup T)$ for any pair of nonempty finite sets, and the following two diagrams commute: